 Nuclear receptors (NRs) are ligand-activated transcription factors regulating a large variety of processes involved in reproduction, development, and metabolism.
-NRs are ideal drug targets.
-Immortalized cell lines recapitulate NR biology very poorly and primary cultures are laborious and require a constant need for donor material.
-There is a clear need for development of novel preclinical model systems that better resemble human physiology since technical uncertainty early in drug development is the cause of many preclinical drugs not reaching the clinic.
-Here, we studied whether organoids, mini-organs derived from the respective tissue’s stem cells, can serve as a novel (preclinical) model system to study NR biology and targeteability.
+NRs are ideal drug targets because they are activated by lipophilic ligands that easily pass cell membranes.
+Immortalized cell lines recapitulate NR biology poorly and generating primary cultures is laborious and requires a constant need for donor material.
+There is a clear need for development of novel preclinical model systems that better resemble human physiology.
+Uncertainty due to technical limitations early in drug development is often the cause of preclinical drugs not reaching the clinic.
+Here, we studied whether organoids, mini-organs derived from the respective mouse tissue's stem cells, can serve as a novel model system to study NR biology and targetability.
 We characterized mRNA expression profiles of the NR superfamily in mouse liver, ileum, and colon organoids.
-NR mRNA expression patterns were similar to the respective tissues, indicating their suitability for NR research.
-Metabolic NRs Fxrα, Lxrα, Lxrβ, Pparα, and Pparγ were responsive to ligands in an NR-dependent fashion, as demonstrated by regulation of expression and binding to endogenous target genes.
-Transcriptome analyses of wildtype colonic organoids stimulated with Rosiglitazone showed that lipid metabolism was the highest significant changed function, greatly mimicking the known function of PPARs and Rosiglitazone in vivo.
-In conclusion, our results demonstrate that organoids constitutes a versatile and promising in vitro system to study NR biology and targeteability.
+Tissue-specific expression patterns were largely maintained in the organoids, indicating their suitability for NR research.
+Metabolic NRs Fxrα, Lxrα, Lxrβ, Pparα, and Pparγ induced expression of and binding to endogenous target genes.
+Transcriptome analyses of wildtype colon organoids stimulated with Rosiglitazone showed that lipid metabolism was the highest significant changed function, greatly mimicking the PPARs and Rosiglitazone function in vivo.
+Finally, using organoids we identify Trpm6, Slc26a3, Ang1, and Rnase4, as novel Fxr target genes.
+Our results demonstrate that organoids represent a framework to study NR biology that can be further expanded to human organoids to improve preclinical testing of novel drugs that target this pharmacologically important class of ligand activated transcription factors.